wagtail/wagtail-live/docs/getting_started/setup_long_polling.md

-# Setup Long polling Publisher
+# Set up long polling Publisher

 This document describes how to set up a publisher using the long polling technique.